cncf/foundation/case-study-guidelines.md

 * Spotify has thousands of microservices in production, 150+ running on Kubernetes.

-## Who can be featured in a case study? ##

-Case studies need to be about an end user working with CNCF incubating or graduated projects.
-We are working to create case studies for each of these projects, as well as covering a diverse range of industries and geographic locations.

-If you are a CNCF member and have customers with interesting use cases, you can suggest them for a case study.
-The resulting case study would be about your customer’s use case, and we would also be able to include some details about how you helped with the implementation.

-## Promotion ##
+### Promotion ###
-The case study is published on [cncf.io](https://www.cncf.io/newsroom/case-studies/) and, in some cases, the project website.
+Case studies are published on [cncf.io](https://www.cncf.io/newsroom/case-studies/), feature in rotating hero images on the cncf.io homepage, and, in some cases, features on specific project websites.

 CNCF markets the case studies online, through social media, blog promotion, and the CNCF newsletter.
 In some cases, the case study will be shared via the project Twitter account.
+End users are encouraged to leverage CNCF’s numerous marketing channels to amplify their case study.
 We ask that you share the case study on your platforms as well.

-## To get started ##
+### To get started ###

-To submit a case study for consideration, email the below information to casestudies@cncf.io.
-* End user name
-* End user location
+Propose a case study and send it to the team directly with [this form](https://forms.gle/3rexeb56aDuYNMga8)

+### Summary ###

+If you have any questions or feedback about the Written Case Study program, please email casestudies@cncf.io.

+# End User Journey Report #

+### Who can be featured in an end user journey report? ###

+End User Journey Reports are comprehensive deep-dives, demonstrating how organizations have grown as cloud native technology leaders.
+EUJRs are open to CNCF Platinum and Gold End User Members who have developed mature cloud native systems.
+Participants are leaders in their field and want to use their position to inspire and educate others.

+### End User Journey Report Process ###

+EUJRs are managed, written and produced by CNCF, in close collaboration with End User Members.
+Participants will need to:
+* Complete initial proposal which covers:
+  * How long have you been using CNCF projects?
-* CNCF projects used
+  * Which projects do you use?
-* A brief summary of the business issue, solution, and benefits realized by the end user
-* End user contact: name, email address
-* Key stakeholders from your organization, contact information, and approval process
+  * Has your organization contributed to a project/donated a project?
+  * Do employees of your organization take an active role in CNCF -- for example, chairing committees, or speaking at KubeCon-CloudNativeCon?
+* Nominate 1-2 employees to take part in an hour-long interview
+* Possibly take part in a follow-up interviews to fact-check and clarify information
+* Approve written content
+* Approve final designed content

+### Sample End User Journey Report: Spotify ###

+**Coming soon!**

+### Promotion ###

+End User Journey Reports are published on cncf.io and marketed through social media, blog promotion, and the CNCF newsletter.
+Participating End Users may be asked to join media interviews or speaking opportunities with CNCF leaders.
+End users are encouraged to leverage CNCF’s numerous marketing channels to amplify their End User Journey Report.
+We ask that you share the report on your platforms as well.

+### To get started ###

+To participate in an End User Journey Report, submit a [proposal](https://forms.gle/y2wqydF1hVGBRXGEA)

-## Summary ##
+### Summary ###

-If you have any questions about the case study program, please email casestudies@cncf.io.
+If you have any questions or feedback about the End User Journey Report program, please email casestudies@cncf.io.